 The benefits of an active lifestyle aren’t just anecdotal.
 Researchers investigating Firstbeat’s database of over 100,000 detailed measurements have shown clear connections between physical activity levels and how people experience stress and recovery.
 Their physiological stress levels are lower during the day, and they recover better at night.
 They report feeling more alert and experience less physical strain during work; even when being more active compared to those with lower fitness levels.
 Additionally, those with higher fitness levels typically have lower resting heart rates and lower daily average heart rates.

 But how can you get yourself moving, when you lack motivation or if you simply don’t feel up to it?
 It’s a common challenge, but one that used to sound foreign to me.
 I have been active and exercised my whole life, but at some point – as I have gotten older – my routines didn’t offer the same good feeling than it used to.
 I was tired from my work.
 As my stress levels increased, things got even more difficult.
 Eventually, I stopped torturing myself and chose the easier option.
 I stayed on the couch under a blanket and watched TV.

 Rest and sleep weren’t the answer.
 I did plenty of both, but didn’t feel less stressed or more energetic.
-Based on my own Firstbeat Lifestyle Assessments, I could see my recovery levels continually decreasing over time, and my coping abilities were diminished.
+Based on my own Firstbeat Life measurements, I could see my recovery levels continually decreasing over time, and my coping abilities were diminished.
 The less I exercised the more tired, stressed, and depressed I felt.

 After a while I realized that I needed to charge my batteries to get things turned around.
 I also realized that the attitudes and barriers preventing me from exercising won’t be any smaller tomorrow.
 Not long after forcing myself back into my exercise routines, my good feelings and positive attitudes began to return.